MarkyMarkMcDonald/examples/docs/Using Elm in a chrome extension.md

 ## 6. Tweak the boundaries

 Did we really perfectly envision how we would interopt with our elm component on the first try?
 Of course not.
-We started from a layer below our delivery mechanism, so we had to change a few things around to later support a new feature.
+We started from a layer below our delivery mechanism, so we had to change a few things around later in order to support a new feature.

 Originally when you clicked "show me new faces", I cleared the dom and started the elm program again with random people.
 I wanted to track the combo count across different sets of names and faces, so I moved handling new rounds to inside the elm app instead of creating the elm component over and over again.